AlekseyOrlov/testChatter/Wordfinder.md

 ## License

-Fordfinder uses the MIT license.
+Wordfinder uses the MIT license.
 Please file an issue if you have any questions or if you'd like to share how you're using this project.